-If you are searching for expert guidance regarding how to raise as much money as humanly possible for your good cause, look no further – you have found your people.
+If you are searching for expert guidance regarding how to raise funds for your good cause, look no further - you have found your people.
 We have years of experience in navigating every imaginable charity pathway and have collated our top tips into this handy list of our Ultimate 27 Fundraising Ideas.

 A silent auction – (simply an auction that doesn’t require an auctioneer, bids are written on a piece of paper instead) has the potential to be a superb money-spinner, as well as being a thoroughly enjoyable night out.
 It’s also a way of allowing people to indulge in a guilt-free luxury shopping experience, whilst basking in the warm glow that altruism inevitably generates.
 The main challenge here is sourcing really amazing donated items/services.
 If you’re planning on approaching local businesses, have a (short, snappy) pitch prepared in which you persuasively outline the work your charity does.
 Once established, such contacts could prove invaluable for future fundraising efforts too.
 Find out more about running a successful silent auction.

 A cliché it may be, but the oft quoted 'we are a nation of animal lovers' is certainly pertinent when it comes to persuading people to part with their hard-earned cash.
 There are so many ways to involve our furry friends in our fundraising efforts: think sponsored dog walk, kids pet art competition with an entry fee, holding a ‘Cruftseque’ competition, a whole school 'dress as a pet' day, pay-per-day doggie day-care - the possibilities are almost endless.
 If the charity closest to your heart cares for animals, this is the ideal route to take in order to raise as much as you can from like-minded people.